mbrugman67/BusPirate-docs-hugo/content/docs/tutorial-basics/quick-setup.md

 ![](/images/docs/fw/quicksetup-1024.jpg)

-## Connect Bus Pirate 5
+## Connect the Bus Pirate

 Connect the Bus Pirate to your computer with a USB C cable.

-Bus Pirate 5 currently appears as three USB devices:
+The Bus Pirate currently appears as three USB devices:
 - USB CDC class device 0: an emulated serial port for accessing the user terminal
 - USB CDC class device 1: an emulated serial port for accessing the binary scripting interface
 - USB Mass Storage Device: a disk drive interface for accessing onboard storage